Personal website of Martin Tournoij (“arp242”); writing about programming (CV) and various other things.

 • or: “Better safe than sorry!”

-Which is why safety regulation only grows and never shrinks, even when the regulation just makes no sense eat all: arguing against it is hard, because the look of things is against you.
+Which is why safety regulation only grows and never shrinks, even when the regulation just makes no sense at all: arguing against it is hard, because the look of things is against you.
 I call this the Safety Fallacy.